Post 7 of 11

 The only downside of the program is the format of the recorded videos.

-Currently, only MP4 and FLV files are enabled.
+Currently, only MP4 and FLV video files are enabled.

-Wirecast is another streaming software with many pro features.
-This program can be used for other purposes, not just broadcasting and streaming since it has many cool, unique editing tools.
+Wirecast is another streaming software for live streaming with many pro features.
+This advanced streaming program can be used for other purposes, not just broadcasting and streaming since it has many cool, unique editing tools.

 Furthermore, streamers can bring their live streams to another level with Wirecast.